laboon/ebook/text/98_glossary_of_terms.md

 __Branch coverage__: What percentage of branches in the code are tested usually by unit tests.

-__Browfield development__: Writing software which must interact with already-existing software in production, thus limiting potential design, solutions, architecture, etc.
+__Brownfield development__: Writing software which must interact with already-existing software in production, thus limiting potential design, solutions, architecture, etc.

 __Buffer overrun__: A __vulnerability__ where more data can be written than has been allocated for it.
 This can cause system crashes or unauthorized access.